31 May 2024

 Okay.
 If our churches don’t consider these books to be scripture, what’re we supposed to do with them?

 Well we can read them, y’know.
 Or not.
-Reading them makes us aware of the sort of stuff available in first-century Israeli culture for Jesus and his students to read—other than bible.
+Reading them makes us aware of the sort of stuff first-century Israelis, like Jesus and his students, read other than bible.
 Makes us aware of some popular Jewish myths.
-Fills us in on some of the history which took place during “the silent years”—which were far from silent.
+Fills us in on some of the history which took place during “the silent years”—which were clearly far from silent.

-Or we could fall in line with popular paranoia, and avoid the books lest you be led astray.
+Or we could fall in line with popular paranoia, and avoid these books out of fear.
 Though I’d be far more concerned about Christian romance novels or the Left Behind books.
 Good Lord, those things are awful.

 If you’re reading a book, any book, with the mindset of, “Maybe this is true; maybe not,” you’ll do much better than someone who reads it with the mindset of, “It's Christian, so it must be true.”
 Read the apocrypha with a dose of good old healthy skepticism.
 You’ll be just fine.

 But more likely what you’ll find is these books are very inspiring and uplifting.
 They’re about God, of course, and Christians kept ’em around for centuries for good reason.
-Martin Luther called them good and profitable to read, and indeed they are.
+Martin Luther called them good and profitable to read, and I would agree.
+Indeed they are.